theiheu/Wan-Ly-Kho-Cam-Mix/installer/output/ChickenFarmManager_Portable/README.md

 1. Make sure you're running from the application directory
 2. Check that all source files are present in the `src/` folder

+### Permission Errors
+1. Make sure you have write permissions in the application directory
+2. Try running as administrator

 ## Files

 - `ChickenFarmManager.py` - Main launcher script